November 1953 - 1985

 Rest assured, however, of one important fact

-Fewer reported on his trip to the Shwedagon.
-He and Pat Nixon wrote in the register: "For years we have heard of it, and we have previously seen pictures of it - but actually seeing the Shwedagon exceeded even our greatest expectation.
+Fewer reported on Nixon's trip to the Shwedagon pagoda.
+Nixon and his wife wrote in the register: "For years we have heard of it, and we have previously seen pictures of it - but actually seeing the Shwedagon exceeded even our greatest expectation.
 The people of Burma have provided for all the world to see one of the greatest cultural monuments ever erected by man."

-The first photo is of Vice President and Mrs. Nixon with their two guides, U Thant (then Secretary to the Prime Minister) and Daw Khin Kyi (mother of Daw Aung San Suu Kyi).
-The rest are of Nixon in a Burmese costume at Government House, Rangoon with (from left to right) Irene Ba U, President Dr. Ba U, and Mrs. Nixon.
+The first photograph shows Vice President and Mrs. "Pat" Nixon with their two guides, U Thant (then Secretary to the Prime Minister) and Daw Khin Kyi (mother of Daw Aung San Suu Kyi).
+The second image shows Nixon studying the Pax Vobiscum sign at Pegu, where he drew left-wing and anti-American demonstrators.